velopaymentsapi/velo-python/docs/PayorsApi.md

 Create API Key

-<p>Create an an API key for the given payor Id and application Id</p> <p>You can create multiple API Keys for a given application</p> <p>API Keys are programmatic users for integrating your application with the Velo platform</p>
+<p>Create an an API key for the given payor Id and application Id</p> <p>You can create multiple API Keys for a given application</p> <p>API Keys are programmatic users for integrating your application with the Velo platform</p> <p>The response will return the API Key and the secret.
+This is the only time you will be able to see the secret</p>

 ### Example